 UX designers begin by conducting research before building a product.

 In-person interviews are frequently the first step in user research.
 These conversations allowed them to have a better understanding of the user’s motives and problems.
 User tests are also conducted by the designer in order to observe user behavior.
 They improve and iterate to deliver the greatest possible user experience by detecting both verbal and nonverbal stumbling barriers.

 In addition, UX designers guarantee that a product flows logically from one phase to the next: What is the most straightforward way for a user to reach their “objective” if they have one?

 They must constantly keep the end-user in mind when creating user personas and user journeys.
-They also look at statistics and patterns.
-They generate concepts in the ideation stage, which they then utilize to construct prototypes and test with real users.
+They also look at statistics and patterns. generate concepts in the ideation stage, which they then utilize to construct prototypes and test with real users.